A man is putting dinner in the microwave.

 Putting kitchen safety first

-Protect yourself and your family from cuts, burns, slips and fires when cooking.
+Consider these safety tips to protect yourself and your family from cuts, burns, slips and fires when cooking.

 Surprising household hazards